Insurance coverage for members and chartering organizations

 When another organization requests that they be provided a Certificate of Insurance, usually when a unit (pack or troop, etc.) is renting or otherwise utilizing the property or facilities of another group, a certificate can be requested using the Certificate of Insurance Request Form (see downloads area below).

-Please complete the form and return to Deanne Molenkamp, (firstname.lastname@example.org ) and allow two (2) weeks minimum for processing.
-Approved certificates will returned by email after processing.
+Please complete the form and return it to Deanne Molenkamp, ( email@example.com ) and allow two (2) weeks minimum for processing.
+Approved certificates will be returned by email after processing.

 Anytime an incident occurs when persons are injured - or even when there was almost an injury (a 'near-miss'), leaders are requested to provide an Incident Report (download below).
 These reports are compiled to give volunteer and staff risk managers a big-picture view of risk areas so that Scouting can continue to become safer and safer.
 Please provide this form whenever ANY incident occurs, preferably within three days of the incident.